zhuang-li/zhuang-li.github.io/_pages/cv.md

   * Duties included:
     * Conduct master’s thesis research.
     * Work on improving the performance of relation extraction systems using both supervised and unsupervised representation learning approaches.
-    * Help develop NICTA's private deep learning toolkit DL-IE which includes common deep learning algorithms for natural language processing tasks.
+    * Participant in the implementation of NICTA's private deep learning toolkit, DL-IE. DL-IE includes common deep learning algorithms for various natural language processing tasks.
-    * One article about unsupervised relation extraction was published in the Workshop of The Australasian Language Technology Association (ALTA).
+    * Get one article about unsupervised relation extraction published in the Workshop of The Australasian Language Technology Association (ALTA).

 Professional Experience